paulbrodersen/netgraph/README.md

 `netgraph.draw` supports various formats for the `graph` argument (`w` in the example above).

 In order of precedence:

-    - Edge list:
+1. Edge list:

    Iterable of (source, target) or (source, target, weight) tuples, or equivalent (m, 2) or (m, 3) ndarray.

-    - Adjacency matrix:
+2. Adjacency matrix:

    Full-rank (n,n) ndarray, where n corresponds to the number of nodes.
    The absence of a connection is indicated by a zero.

-    - igraph.Graph object
-    - networkx.Graph object
+3. igraph.Graph or networkx.Graph object

 ```python
 import networkx